-This subsection evaluates the mean normalized voltage error $\bar{\varepsilon}$ (\autoref{eq:norm_voltage_err}) for all three \ac{VDEFNN} constellations K3, K2, and K1 across all congestion scenarios identified in \autoref{sec:impacts_development_pathways_load_limits}.
-The evaluation uses power-first placement at each penetration level with 50 stratified congestion periods per scenario (all 12 available periods for the single good-equipment scenario).
-The number of congestion scenarios varies by equipment level: good equipment produces congestion in 1~scenario only (2045 rural Fraunhofer), medium equipment in 10~scenarios (urban from 2035 onward, rural from 2045), and poor equipment in 25~scenarios (from 2030 onward).
+This subsection evaluates the mean normalized voltage error $\bar{\varepsilon}$ (\autoref{eq:norm_voltage_err}) for K3, K2, and K1 across all congestion scenarios using power-first placement and up to 200 stratified congestion periods per scenario.

-\autoref{fig:SE_Accuracy_Vergleich} visualizes the cross-equipment comparison by showing the median Config-A voltage error for each equipment level and measurement constellation, separated by network type.
+\autoref{fig:SE_Accuracy_Vergleich} visualizes the cross-equipment comparison by showing the median voltage error at the regulatory minimum (${\approx}\,15\,\%$) for each equipment level and measurement constellation, separated by network type.

-\paragraph{K2 and K1 consistently outperform K3.} Across all equipment levels, K2 and K1 reduce the median voltage error by an order of magnitude compared to K3.
-Under poor equipment, K2 achieves $1.1\,\%$ (rural) and $0.5\,\%$ (urban) at Config-A, while K3 remains at $26.3\,\%$ and $5.7\,\%$ respectively.
-A single transformer power measurement thus eliminates the dominant source of pseudo-measurement error (the unknown absolute load level), leaving only the distributional uncertainty of the consumption-based weights.
+Across all equipment levels, K2 and K1 reduce the median voltage error by roughly an order of magnitude compared to K3, with reductions ranging from about fivefold in the already-low-error urban networks to over fortyfold in the rural networks.
+Under poor equipment, K2 achieves \mbox{$1.4\,\%$} (rural) and $0.5\,\%$ (urban) at the regulatory minimum, while K3 remains at \mbox{$24.8\,\%$} and $6.0\,\%$ respectively.
+A single transformer power measurement eliminates the dominant source of pseudo-measurement error (the unknown absolute load level), leaving primarily the distributional uncertainty of the consumption-based weights.